 Running cobas® Babesia

-The test procedure is described in detail in the cobas® 6800/8800 Systems User Assistance and/or User Guide or refer to the cobas® Synergy software User Assistance and/or User Guide as applicable for details on optional pooling procedures.
+The test procedure is described in detail in the cobas[°] 6800/8800 Systems User Assistance or refer to the cobas[°] Synergy software User Assistance as applicable for details on optional pooling procedures.

 Figure 3 below summarizes the procedure.